thewca/wca-regulations/wca-regulations.md

     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
     - 3a3) Polyhedral puzzles must use a colour scheme with one unique colour per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured parts, which must be one of the following: coloured stickers, coloured tiles, coloured plastic, or painted/printed colours.
 All coloured parts of a puzzle must be made of a similar material.
-    - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
-Textures/patterns must be uniform per face.
+    - 3d1) For competitors with a medically documented visual disability, the following exceptions apply:
+        - 3d1a) Competitors may use textured puzzles with different textures on different faces.
 Each face should have a distinct colour, to aid in scrambling and judging.
+        - 3d1b) Competitors that cannot distinguish between the necessary number of colors may use coloured parts with  patterns, if it has been explicitly approved according to [Regulation 2s](regulations:regulation:2s).
+Patterns may come from stickers or be drawn.
     - 3d2) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
     - 3d3) If the coloured parts are tiles or stickers, they must not be thicker than 1.5mm.
 Exception: Megaminx tiles may be slightly thicker than 1.5mm, at the discretion of the WCA Delegate.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.
 Modified versions of puzzles are permitted only if the modification does not make any additional information available to the competitor (e.g. orientation or identity of pieces), compared to an unmodified version of the same puzzle.